enriqc3/CMPS-3240-Benchmarking/README.md

 ## Appendix - Windows

-Untested, but assuming that you have `gcc`, `make` and `git` installed it should work.
-With Windows, I could never get `gcc` to work with Cygwin, so you're on your own there.
-This lab requires you to test a benchmark program across multiple environments (PCs), so you're encouraged to try this on machines with different configurations.

-Alternatively, if you have Windows 10, you may want to install the Windows Subsystem.
-The labs are designed to work on Debian/Ubuntu.
+It is possible for you to continue this lab on Windows if you install the Windows Subsystem for Linux (WSL).<sup>e</sup> Please make sure you install Debian 10 for consistency with the lab manual.
+Once this is done refer to the Linux subsection for installation/checking of appropriate software.
+Keep in mind that WSL maintains a separate home directory from the local Windows user, so you may want to use symbolic links to save time when navigating to things you download/edit.

 ## Footnotes